 You can use zip ties to attach the glow sticks to your guy lines or even low-hanging tree limbs.
 Another trendy move is to put these babies on a string around your neck and crank up the Grateful Dead…!

-There is no end to lighting ideas for your campsite out there.
+There is no end to the lighting options for your campsite out there.
 Look on the market for any of the options listed above, or make your own!
 From solar-powered lights to a battery-operated lantern to just a regular old candle, there’s something for any camping situation.

 What did you think of our suggestions?
 Did we miss anything?
-Let us know in the comment section below if you have some more camping lighting ideas!
+Let us know in the comment section below if you have some more bright spark ideas!